IbzanHyena/blog.ibzan.co.uk/articles/2023-01-06-typescript-template.md

 Interacting with the Node ecosystem is bearable.

 In conclusion, I think it works well for a nice quick job like this, while remaining robust and extensible for future updates.
-Naturally, after saying this, I'm sure I'll come to regret my words.
+Naturally, after saying this, I&rsquo;m sure I&rsquo;ll come to regret my words.
 Until then, however, everything is great!

 [blog blog]: https://blog.ibzan.co.uk/2022-07-25-blog-generator